gzoller/ScalaJack/README.md

 In a non-macro implementation (e.g. Scala 2 runtime reflection) if you update Foo in File1.scala you naturally expect sbt to re-compile this file, and anything that depends on Foo, and the changes will be picked up in your program, and all will be well.

 That's **not** necessarily what happens with macros!
 Remember, the macro code is run at compile-time.
-File2.scala needs to be re-compiled because the RType.of macro needs to be re-run to pick up your changes to Foo class in File1.scala. **Unfortunately sbt doesn't pick up this dependency!** If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a **spectacular exception with exotic errors** that won't mean much to you.
+File2.scala needs to be re-compiled because the macro needs to be re-run to pick up your changes to Foo class in File1.scala. **Unfortunately sbt doesn't pick up this dependency!** If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a **spectacular exception with exotic errors** that won't mean much to you.
 The solution is you need to also recompile File2.scala.

 This means you will be doing more re-compiling with macro-based code than you would without the macros.
 It's an unfortunate cost of inconvenience and time, but the payoff is a *dramatic* gain in speed at runtime, and in the case of reflection in Scala 3, using macros is really the only way to accomplish reflection.